fullerenes header image

 Carbon nanotubes

 Imagine taking a layer of graphene and folding it to form a hollow cylinder, well carbon nanotubes are open cylinders of carbon atoms arranged in hexagons.
-These nanotubes have diameters measured in nanometres; they are 10 000 times smaller than the width of a human hair.
-They have incredible tensile strength, many times that of steel and they are good electrical conductors.
+These nanotubes have diameters measured in nanometres (1 nanometre is one billionth of a metre!); they are 10 000 times smaller than the width of a human hair.
+They may be small but these nanotubes have incredible tensile strength, many times that of steel and they are good electrical conductors.
 Each carbon atom within the carbon nanotubes only forms three covalent bonds leaving one free delocalised electron, much like that found in another allotrope of carbon, namely graphite.
-These uses nanotubes have many new and exciting possible uses including for example: uses as artificial muscle fibres in surgery and drug delivery devices in medicine and dentistry as well as uses in many composite materials.
+These carbon nanotubes have many new and exciting possible uses including for example: uses as artificial muscle fibres in surgery and drug delivery devices in medicine and dentistry as well as uses in many composite materials.

 carbon nanotubes and bucky balls